learn-co-curriculum/binary-and-hexadecimal/README.md

 `chmod 644 README.md`.

-644 is treated as 3 separate numbers gives us 3 binary numbers that look like this:
+644 is treated as 3 separate numbers, giving us binary numbers that look like this:

 `110 100 100`